 - A brief description of the condition.

-- Assessment of the severity of current symptoms and chronicity of the disability.
+- Assessment of the severity of current symptoms and of the chronicity of the disability.

 - A brief assessment of the history/current status of the disability, including medications and treatments.

-- What accommodations have been provided in the past?
+- A description of accommodations provided in the past.

-- What accommodations are recommended that address specific functional limitations?
+- Accommodations recommended to address specific functional limitations.